taraprahlad/tribe-dashboard/README.md

 streamlit run app.py
 ```

-**note on compute:** TRIBE v2 needs a GPU. i develop on google colab; running
+**note on compute:** tribe v2 needs a gpu. i develop on google colab; running
-locally requires a CUDA-capable GPU. model weights are *not* included in this
+locally requires a cuda-capable gpu. model weights are *not* included in this
-repo — they're loaded at runtime from Hugging Face (`facebook/tribev2`).
+repo — they're loaded at runtime from hugging face (`facebook/tribev2`).

 ## project structure!